anmol098/waka-readme-stats/README.md

 `COMMIT_MESSAGE`        flag can be set to message commit, default is "Updated with Dev Metrics"

-`COMMIT_USERNAME`        flag can be set to username to commit the code, default is "readme-bot"
+`COMMIT_USERNAME`        flag can be set to username to commit the code, default is "github-actions[bot]"

 `COMMIT_EMAIL`        flag can be set to email to commit the code, default is "41898282+github-actions[bot]@users.noreply.github.com"